ApolloZhu/AZDMV/README.md

 - [Kingfisher](https://github.com/onevcat/Kingfisher)
 - [TTGSnackbar](https://github.com/zekunyan/TTGSnackbar)

+## Test UI
+Traffic Signals (Section 2.1) -> 1010
+Yielding and Roundabouts (Section 3.2) -> 1057

 ## TODO

 > Anyone read all the way done here: PLEASE HELP!

 - [x] Quiz
+- [ ] Auto adjust text size
+	- [x] Now everything fits!
-- [ ] Auto adjust text size!
-It's not good to ask user to do extra things!
-(But let's keep this long press mechanism, like a magnifier)
+	- [ ] We need to somehow increase the font size so it is easier to see.
+(But let's preserve long press to magnify mechanism)
 - [ ] Record how many times correct/total tried
 - [ ] Calculate percentage of a question, a subsection, a section, and overall
 - [ ] Notice that there is an attribute called `category` having two possible values: `Sign` and `Safety`, how about some statistics?